-Dr. Page Laws, Dean (757) 823-208
+Prof. Chinedu Okala Dean (I) (757) 823-8208

-The Honors College is designed to provide an enriched and challenging program of study for who manifest exceptional academic students to improve the University's ability potential; toattract such scholars; and to enrich the academic community.
-The Honors College currently has three component programs: the Dozoretz National Institute for Mathematics and Applied Sciences; the Parsons General Honors Program for all majors; plus ten Discipline-Specific Programs.
-The DNIMAS program is Honors unique.
+The Honors College is designed to provide an enriched and challenging program of study for students who manifest exceptional academic potential; to improve the University's ability to attract such scholars; and to enrich the academic community.
+The Honors College currently has three component programs: the Dozoretz National Institute for Mathematics and Applied Sciences; the Parsons General Honors Program for all majors; plus ten Discipline-Specific Honors Programs.
+The DNIMAS program is unique.
 It represents a major commitment by Norfolk State University to provide the best possible education in the sciences for highly qualified and motivated students.
-The program features a four-week pre-matriculation summer science curricula, session, intensive research internships, field trips, projects, career counseling seminars, and a peer mentor-tutoring see the separate DNIMAS Please program. catalogue entry for admissions requirements.
+The program features a fourweek pre-matriculation summer session, intensive science curricula, research internships, field projects, career counseling seminars, and a peer mentor-tutoring program.
+Please see the separate DNIMAS catalogue entry admissions for requirements.